CRTL-Prototype-Studios/Nexus/README.md

 ## Deployment

+### Build It Yourself
 You can clone this GitHub repository and build the Docker Image yourself.

+### Official Docker Image
-After building the image, you can deploy your instance of Nexus with the following Environment Variables:
+You can also deploy your instance of Nexus with the official Docker Image `type32/nexus:latest`.

+Deploying an instance of Nexus requires the following Environment Variables:

 ```dotenv
 DB_HOST=nexus.example.com